tom-halpin/pe-dojo-book/content/000a-dojos.md

 Following the success of that effort we released an open source version of our DevOps Dojo - the [Online DevOps Dojo](https://dxc-technology.github.io/about-devops-dojo).

-In parallel we continued to apply the Dojo model to other problem domains.
+In parallel we continued to apply the Dojo model to other problem domains including Product Engineering.

 ### Product Engineering Dojo